More pages in this section

 Ratings & Endorsements

-Please give us a call on 07 4772 4998 to book in any training - we generally require a week or two notice to fit you in for low level or sling training.
+Please give us a call on 07 4772 4998 to book in any training or find out more - we appreciate a week or two notice to book onsite aircraft ratings or endorsements.

 The rules that govern flight in a helicopter in Australia stipulate that the pilot cannot fly his helicopter at a height below 1000ft above the highest terrain or object on that terrain in a town or city.
 At any other times the helicopter cannot fly below 500ft above the ground.
 Often as a helicopter pilot employed by a company that conducts commercial operations, you will be required to go below the minimum altitudes, in order to complete your task.
 Some of these operations include filming, mustering, agricultural operations and survey work.
 The low level rating gives you the authority to conduct low level operations and is a very valuable skill for a pilot to have listed on their licence.